 Orkney College UHI courses serve the local community, from young people still at school to those wishing to study at degree and postgraduate level.
 It is an academic partner of the University of the Highlands and Islands (UHI).

 There are three campuses: Main campus and the Institute for Northern Studies, both at Kirkwall, and Stromness Maritime campus.

 Courses and subjects

-There are courses at various levels, including Scottish Vocational Qualifications (SVQs), Higher National Certificates (HNCs), Higher National Diplomas (HNDs), degrees and postgraduate awards.
+There are courses at various levels, including NC, SVQ, HNC, HND, degrees and postgraduate awards.

-Courses are taught through a number of departments: Agriculture; Archaeology; Art and Design; Business; Construction; Cultural Studies; Health, Social Care and Education; Hospitality; Information Technology; Maritime Studies; and Northern Studies.
+Courses are taught through a number of subject areas: Agriculture; Archaeology; Art and Design; Business; Computer Science; Construction; Cultural Studies; Health, Social Care, Hairdressing and Education; Hospitality; Institute for Northern Studies; and Maritime Studies.

 Facilities and services